Bynder/gathercontent-wordpress-plugin/README.md

 1. Upload `gathercontent-import` to the `/wp-content/plugins/` directory
 2. Activate the GatherContent plugin through the 'Plugins' menu in WordPress
 3. Click on the menu item "GatherContent"
 3. Link your accounts.
-You will need to enter your GatherContent account URL (e.g. http://mywebsite.gathercontent.com) and your personal GatherContent API key.
-You can find your Legacy API key in your Settings area within GatherContent, by opening the API tab.
+You will need to enter your GatherContent account URL (e.g. http://mywebsite.gathercontent.com) and your personal GatherContent Legacy API key.
+You can find your Legacy API key in your Settings area within GatherContent, by opening the Legacy API tab.

 ## Support ##
 Contact us directly via email for support [support@gathercontent.com](mailto:support@gathercontent.com).